Gardening in the heat

 - Apply liquid seaweed These mixtures strengthen the cell walls in plants and encourage more root development, which helps the plants withstand heat stress.
 Apply to the roots or as a foliar spray once a week.

 - Solarise weeds Forget about pulling out weeds.
 Slash them if they are tall, then cover the weedy area with black plastic.
 The intense heat below the plastic kills the plants and eliminates seeds as well.

-For many more useful tips for surviving a hot summer in the garden, pick up a copy of the January issue of ABC Gardening Australia magazine, on sale now.
+For many more useful tips for surviving a hot summer in the garden, pick up a copy of the January 2020 issue of ABC Gardening Australia magazine.